handelmanjosh/covid19project/README.md

 The added file, vaxmask0to4.py, is a variation of the simulation testing the effect of masking with an effectivity of 10% to 40%, and vaccination of 20 to 80 people per day.

 The "threadingalternate" file is the most recent iteration of the school simulation.
-Feel free to play around with the parameters, they are located starting al line 877.
+Feel free to play around with the parameters, they are located starting at line 877.
 The simulation takes a while to run, 12 hours on average on my computer.